-If you want a new home but don't necessarily want any that are on sale, it may be an idea to build your own home from scratch.
+If you want a new home you do not always have to buy one that is on sale.
+You can also build your own home from scratch.
 This is called self-building.

-Self-building can take a lot more time and work than just buying a new home, but it has some advantages:
+Self-building can take a lot more time and work than just buying a new home.
+However, it has some advantages, such as:

 Before the build

-Before starting your build you have to consider what type of home you want to build, including its size and the materials it'll be built from.
+Before starting your build you have to consider what type of home you want to build, including its size and the materials it will be built from.

 Once you have a rough idea of how big your house will be you need to buy a plot of land that's big enough for it.